-- History: signed and dated 1906; auctioned 25 Oct 2001, W. H. Lane & Son, Penzance, “Portrait of a young blonde Girl / “Signed dated,” unsold; auctioned Mallham’s, Cheltenham, 21 Aug 2008, “ANNIE LOUISE SWYNNERTON … Portrait of a young girl with blonde hair wearing a polo neck jumper, signed and dated ‘Annie L Swynnerton 1906’ bas gauche [bottom left], oil on canvas, 13¼” x 11¾ [337 x 298 mm],” sold; owned by art historian and author of The Life and Works of Annie Louisa Swynnerton, Susan Thomson; ‘Presented [to the Tate] by Chris Thomson, in memory of Susan Thomson, 2013.’
-[Assumed here to be the same work although sizes differ, but may have been another work.]
+- History: signed and dated 1906; auctioned 25 Oct 2001, W. H. Lane & Son, Penzance, “Portrait of a young blonde Girl / “Signed dated,” unsold; auctioned Mallham’s, Cheltenham, 21 Aug 2008, “ANNIE LOUISE SWYNNERTON … Portrait of a young girl with blonde hair wearing a polo neck jumper, signed and dated ‘Annie L Swynnerton 1906’ bas gauche [bottom left], oil on canvas, 13¼” x 11¾ [337 x 298 mm],” sold; with vendor Joanna Cole Fine Art (?-May 2012); owned by art historian and author, Susan Thompson (The Life and Works of Annie Louisa Swynnerton); ‘Presented [to the Tate] by Chris Thomson, in memory of Susan Thomson, 2013‘; Tate Britain, November 2022, “Spotlights: Annie Swynnerton” exhibition.
+[All assumed to be the same work although given sizes differ by 7%.]

-- Location: Tate, with a detailed essay on the web page, reproduced below:
+- Location: Tate (detailed essay on the web page).

 Annie Louisa Swynnerton (neé Robinson) became the first woman to be elected an associate of the Royal Academy for nearly 150 years (since Angelica Kaufmann in 1768).
-Swynnerton was an active feminist and suffragette (see Elizabeth Crawford, The Women’s Suffrage Movement: A Reference Guide 1866–1928, Abingdon 2002, pp.951–2).
-In 1876 she and fellow artist Susan Dacre founded the Manchester Society of Women Painters.
+Swynnerton was an active feminist and suffragette … In 1876 she and fellow artist Susan Dacre founded the Manchester Society of Women Painters.
 She contributed to the British aesthetic and impressionist movements, exhibiting at the avant-garde Grosvenor Gallery in London as well as the Royal Academy.
-She associated with artists including George Frederic Watts, Edward Burne-Jones and Sargent, who donated Swynnerton’s Oreads exhibited 1907 to Tate in 1922 (Tate N03619).
-She also had success on the continent and lived in Rome between 1883 and 1910 with her husband, the sculptor Joseph Swynnerton … Carol Jacobi / September 2013.
+She associated with artists including George Frederic Watts, Edward Burne-Jones and Sargent, who donated Swynnerton’s Oreads exhibited 1907 to Tate in 1922 … She also had success on the continent and lived in Rome between 1883 and 1910 with her husband, the sculptor Joseph Swynnerton …